Grand Manan

-Grand Manan is a Canadian island in the Bay of Fundy.
+Grand Manan is a Canadian island in the Bay of Fundy, part of the province of New Brunswick.
 Grand Manan is also the name of an incorporated village, which includes the main island and numerous nearby islands; White Head Island, small islands near it, and Machias Seal Island are not part of the village.
-It is governed as a village and is part of the province of New Brunswick.

 The point on the mainland closest to the island is near the town of Lubec, Maine, the easternmost point of the continental United States, 15 km across the Grand Manan Channel.
 Grand Manan is 32 kilometres south of Blacks Harbour, New Brunswick.

 Toponymy

-"Manan" is a corruption of mun-an-ook or man-an-ook, meaning "island place" or "the island", from the Maliseet-Passamaquoddy-Penobscot First Nations who, according to oral history, used Grand Manan and its surrounding islands as a safe place for the elderly Passamaquoddy during winter months and as a sacred burial place (ook means "people of").
+"Manan" is a corruption of mun-an-ook or man-an-ook, meaning "island place" or "the island", from the Wolastoqiyik, Passamaquoddy, and Penobscot First Nations who, according to oral history, used Grand Manan and its surrounding islands as a safe place for the elderly Passamaquoddy during winter months and as a sacred burial place (ook means "people of").
 In 1606 Samuel de Champlain sheltered on nearby White Head Island and produced a map calling the island "Manthane", which he later changed to "Menane" or "Menasne".